 Part of the Harrington School of Communication and Media (uri.edu/harrington), the Department of Communication Studies offers the Bachelor of Arts (B.A.) degree in Communication Studies and a Master of Arts (M.A.) in Communication Studies.

 Faculty: Professor McClure, chairperson.
-Professors Brownell, Chen, Hobbs, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, DiCioccio, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professors Petronio and Smith; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Jalette, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, R. Smith, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.
+Professors Brownell, Chen, DiCioccio, Hobbs, Ketrow, Logan, N. Mundorf, Salazar, Swift, Torrens, and Wood; Associate Professors Derbyshire, Healey Jamiel, Leatham, Reyes, Roth, Quainoo, and Ye; Assistant Professors Kushner, Petronio, Smith, and Wyatt; Lecturers Alfano, August, Bell, Cabral, Fonseca, Greenwood, Jalette, Monksgaard, Morrison, J. Mundorf, Poulakos, Proulx, Stifano, Waitkun, and Wales; Professors Emeriti Anderson, Devlin, and Doody.

 Students selecting this major may pursue studies in business and professional communication, communication theory, oral interpretation, rhetoric and public address, public relations, radio and TV advertising, and similar career goals.